 Emotion Coaching

-At Pirbright we are all trained in Emotion Coaching which forms part of Zones of Regualtion.
+At Pirbright we are all trained in Emotion Coaching, which forms part of Zones of Regulation.
+Emotion coaching is when adults help children understand and manage their feelings by noticing emotions, listening with empathy, and guiding them to find better ways to cope or solve problems.
 We use the following phrases to support children...

 "I can see you are...
 I wonder if..."

-For example, I can see you are very angry, I wonder if a drink of water and a small snack would help you to feel better and then we can have a chat?
+For example, I can see you are very angry.
+I wonder if a drink of water and a small snack would help you to feel better and then we can have a chat and work out what to do next?